 14 For they are spirits of demons, performing signs, which go out to the kings of the earth and of the whole world, to gather them to the battle of that great day of God Almighty ("the Great War", i.e. WWI.
 The total number of casualties exceeded 20 million).

 15 “Behold, I am coming as a thief.
 Blessed is he who watches, and keeps his garments, lest he walk naked and they see his shame” (This verse reveals the timing of these events.
 Its language is similar to that found in the final Church era message, showing it to be during the Laodicean era.
-It also shows that as late as the time of this sixth plague, Christ has not yet returned).
+It also shows that as late as the time of this sixth plague, Christ had not yet returned).

 16 And they (the demons) gathered them together to the place called in Hebrew, Armageddon (in September 1918 the decisive Battle of Megiddo was fought, which resulted in the comprehensive defeat of the Ottoman Empire by the British and their allies.
 As a note of interest, many of the Ottoman forces were led by German generals).

 This period ended with the Spanish Influenza outbreak in 1918, which killed at least another 20 million people globally, mainly in Christian countries.
-So we see that the fifth plague, which had brought curses on the eighth head of the Beast, Roman Catholicism/false Christianity, resumed, as this power seized control of Jerusalem one last time.
+So we see that the fifth plague, which had already brought curses on the eighth head of the Beast, Roman Catholicism/false Christianity, now resumed, as this power seized control of Jerusalem one last time.

 The Seventh Plague - Rev 16:17-21